wp-plugins/tubepress/readme.txt

 1. Type `[tubepress]` in a post or a page where you'd like to insert your first gallery

 == Changelog ==
+= 3.1.5 =
+* Bug Fixes
+    * Fixed bug in static and solo player locations.
+    * Fixed possible fatal error in some PHP 5.2.x installations.
+Fixes issue #583.
+* Changed
+    * Updated underlying library: stash

 = 3.1.4 =
 * Bug Fixes
-    * Fixed JavaScript bug that could lead to unresponsive thumbnails in certain situations.
+    * Fixed JavaScript bug that could lead to unresponsive thumbails in certain situations.

 = 3.1.3 =
 * Bug Fixes